 Initial Contact / Interview

 When prospective clients reach out to me I like to let them know that I am one of hundreds of celebrants that they can chose from and that it is a decision of their choosing.
-After the initial email or phone call/skype I more than often suggest a communal meeting point for an open chat and a coffee (my shout) so that we can start seeing if we both fit with what each other is looking for in their choice of Celebrant.
+After the initial email or phone call/zoom I more than often suggest a communal meeting point for an open chat and a coffee (my shout) so that we can start seeing if we both fit with what each other is looking for in their choice of Celebrant.

 Confirmation of Engagement – CELEBRANT SORTED